SOONwasTaken/TPT2/README.md

 This is where my TPT2 scripts will be housed and updated.

 # Current Scripts
-Scripts below are most currently updated versions
+Scripts below are most currently updated versions.

 ## T1 Presser Scripts (v.
 2.0)
 Because Factory Packages do not currently support T1 Pressers (due to the Hammer recipe being implemented), I've decided to make a few scripts to make them.